 We are a team, so we need to work together.
 I will help them if they help themselves.
 And if they see me struggling and lend a hand, it never goes unnoticed.
 But if I am going to bend over backwards for them, then I expect them to appreciate me and show gratitude.

 We value things we work for.
 We appreciate the people who encourage us to reach for the stars (or the damn bread so we can make our own sandwich).
 There is honor in fending for yourself.
 It boosts kids’ self-confidence when they are able to tackle things and realize how capable they are.
 Sure, sometimes that feeling is masked by eye-rolls, but they still feel it.

 It’s hard to watch your kids grow up and shift your parenting methods from doing it all for them to teaching them how to do it themselves.
 I wasn’t always very good at this — because, hello, it’s so much easier to clean the bathroom myself than listen to them bitch and moan and half-ass their way through it — but when you spend weeks or months feeling utterly unappreciated, you just might have to have a come-to-Jesus moment with your child in the middle of the living room.

 You accept part of the responsibility and change your ways.
 You put your foot down.
 You say “No can do, but you can do it yourself.”

-with a shit ton of hard work and nagging just like that, you have more time to scroll Facebook and make plans to have coffee with friends because you’ve lightened your physical and mental load and your kids are learning the art of had work and appreciation.
+And just like that, you have more time to scroll Facebook and make plans to have coffee with friends because you’ve lightened your physical and mental load and your kids are learning the art of had work and appreciation.
 And it feels really damn good.